yousaiditchewie/bellsaint-v2/src/pages/learn/index.md

 For her Recent single _Karma_, she collaborated with clothing brand club monaco for the official music video, and garnered enthusiastic buzz for the song as well as the fashion.

-_Karma_ was listed at #6 on Elle’s “Best songs of 2018 (so far)”, and Refinery29 listed her at #3 for “Best Song lyrics of 2018 (So far).”
-This caused her fanbase to spread even more rapidly.
+_Karma_ was listed at #6 on Elle’s _Best songs of 2018 (So Far)_, and Refinery29 listed her at #3 for _Best Song lyrics of 2018._ This caused her fanbase to spread even more rapidly.

 She performed as an official SXSW showcasing artist for the grammy museum in 2017, and in 2018 went on a week-long tour in southern california opening for recording artist Silentó.